Rank The Following Bonds From Most Polar To Least Polar

 Factors Influencing Polarity

-1. Electronegativity values (Pauling scale) – Take this: fluorine (3.98) is the most electronegative element, while cesium (0.79) is among the least.
+1. Electronegativity values (Pauling scale) – To give you an idea, fluorine (3.98) is the most electronegative element, while cesium (0.79) is among the least.

 2. Bond environment – The presence of nearby functional groups can modify electron distribution, though the intrinsic polarity remains dictated by the atoms involved.